ruwaifa2007/NagpurLens/01_Problem/PROBLEM.md

 - A builder cannot identify where demand is forming before supply catches up
 - A homebuyer cannot distinguish between a locality that looks affordable because it is growing versus one that looks affordable because it is declining

-**What is missing:** A Growth Signal Index that combines construction activity, metro proximity, infrastructure investment trends, and population movement into a single ranked output per locality.
+**What is missing:** A verified, locality-level dataset mapping infrastructure supply against population demand — producing a quantified Infrastructure Density Index (IDI) and Population-Infrastructure Ratio (PIR) for every locality in Nagpur.

 **Version 2 addresses this problem.**